etanvi/VIRGINIA-CLIMATE-CENTER-INDICATOR-DASHBOARD/README.md

    - The script identifies heat and cold wave events and calculates their characteristics.
    - The results will be saved in a CSV file, typically in the same folder.
    - Alternatively, you can also approach this analysis using the other heatwave and cold wave data calulation python file.
-   - You can create the data again using this python script.
+   - You can create the seperate csv files used for the time series dashboard using this python script.

 4. **Data Visualization with Tableau**:
    - Open the tableau workbook file provided and connect the data sources respectively, make sure the data filenames match for the dashboard to work accurately.